 DAVID SANCIOUS AND TONE-TRUE STORIES AND DAVID SANCIOUS-JUST AS I THOUGHT.

-By the late sixties, David Sancious was part of New Jersey’s vibrant music scene.
-For David Sancious, this was the first part of what was his musical apprenticeship.
+By the late sixties, David Sancious was part of New Jersey’s vibrant music scene where he served the first part of his musical apprenticeship.
 Over the next few years, the multi-instrumentalist honed his chops in various rock bands.
 The music they played was very different to the classical music that David grew up playing.

-David Sancious who was born on November 30th 1953, first started playing classical piano aged seven.
-Little did David Sancious realise that he had just made his first tentative musical steps, and eventually, would play alongside the great and good of music.
+David Sancious who was born on November 30th 1953, and started playing classical piano aged seven.
+Little did he realise that he had just made his first tentative musical steps and eventually, would play alongside the great and good of music.
 That however, was in the future.

-When the sixties gave way to the seventies, the Asbury Park music scene was thriving.
-At its heart, was a teenage David Sancious, Bill Chinnock, Southside Johnny, Bruce Springsteen and future members of the E-Street Band.
-Along with David, they played in various bands, including Glory Road, Dr.Zoom and The Sonic Boom, The Bruce Springsteen Band and The Sundance Blues Band.
+The future for him was rock music and he made his debut in the local scene in the late-sixties.
+However, as the sixties gave way to the seventies, the Asbury Park music scene was thriving and at its heart were David Sancious, Bill Chinnock, Southside Johnny, Bruce Springsteen and future members of the E-Street Band.
+They played in various bands including Glory Road, Dr.Zoom and The Sonic Boom, The Bruce Springsteen Band and The Sundance Blues Band.
 That was the case right through until 1972.
 This marked the end of the first part of David Sancious’ musical apprenticeship.
 The final part came, when David moved to Richmond, Virginia.

-As 1972 dawned, David Sancious moved to Richmond, Virginia.
-His destination was Alpha Studios.
-David’s new job was a studio musician, who played on jingles and sessions.
-That was how he met Ernest “Boom” Carter, the E-Street Band’s drummer.
-This was how David came to spend two years in Bruce Springsteen’s employ.
+In early 1972, David Sancious moved to Richmond, Virginia.
+His destination was Alpha Studios where he worked as a studio musician who played on jingles and sessions.
+That was how he met Ernest “Boom” Carter, the E-Street Band’s drummer and how he came to spend two years in Bruce Springsteen’s employ.

 Greetings from Asbury Park, N.J.